 Kannur marked the farthest point of our food journey and we had to end it with the traditional Kerala ‘Porotta’ that Vikas can sell his kidneys for.
 At a joint called MVK, we ate this Malabar bread with prawns and chicken, each roasted in traditional Kerala pepper.
 They also make fish biryani which smells like river served on a plate.

 Full, heavy, and happy, we headed all the way back to Palakkad and ate away our favorite dishes (again!) on the way.
 For Vikas, this journey was about digging deeper into his backyard, feeling surprised and shocked at the new things he learnt.
-For me, it was discovery of a new cuisine and culture that I didn’t know existed in my country.
+For me, it was the discovery of a new cuisine and culture that I didn’t know existed in my country.
 Kerala, so far, had been a different drawing in my mind – green waters, coconut trees, houseboats, women draped in white sarees, and luxury resorts all over.
 The food was all about the appams, stews, beef fry, and the ‘sadya’.

 North Kerala unveiled, to me, a completely new and unknown side of this gorgeous land.
 Instead of lazing on the houseboats, we drove on the beaches; instead of appams, we ate tapioca for breakfast, fish biryani replaced the ghee rice, and the shawarmas replaced the curries.

 Hours into our journey, we neared home and I couldn’t help but thank the world for being so diverse.
 If it weren’t, it wouldn’t be one worth traveling.